Spring 2022 Volume 10.1

 C19: The Society of Nineteenth-Century Americanists

-C19 has launched its official journal, J19, coedited by Chris Castiglia and Dana Nelson and published twice annually by the University of Pennsylvania Press.
-J19 welcomes interdisciplinary work representing the most innovative research and analysis.
+J19, the official journal of the society is received by all members.
+Coedited by Stacey Margolis and Elizabeth Duquette, J19 welcomes interdisciplinary work representing the most innovative research and analysis.
 The journal includes features such as "state of the field" polemics, reproductions of new and significant archival materials, roundtables, and special issues on topics of general interest to nineteenth-century Americanists.

 To support J19 and the organization as a whole, please join or renew your membership in C19.
 As a member, you will:

-- Receive the new journal, both hard copy and online
+- Receive the interdisciplinary journal, J19 (both hard copy and online)

 - Vote in C19 leadership elections and matters of concern to the organization